 Between the warm weather of summer and the desire to get in shape while cutting fuel costs, children aren’t the only ones riding bikes in traffic these days.
 Even when you have the right-of-way as a cyclist, drivers might not see you or expect you—and the results can be deadly.
-Following these bicycle safety guidelines will help keep both adults and children safe, whether they’re riding around with friends or commuting to work.
+Following these bike safety guidelines will help keep both adults and children safe, whether they’re riding around with friends or commuting to work.

 Recent studies have shown that wearing a helmet while biking can reduce your risk of a serious head injury by 70 percent.
 It’s not always comfortable to wear, but a helmet can help keep you safe during a bicycle accident.
 Don’t ride without one.